 Maintenance pruning in subsequent years will amount to thinning out the older branches to encourage new growth.
 Cut back the oldest, thickest branches to near ground level and prune back branches that have gotten too long or that are growing too thin.
 Older branches will look gray.
 Newer branches will have more of a reddish tinge.

-Birds: By far the biggest problem growing blueberries is keeping the birds away.
+Birds: By far the biggest problem growing blueberries is keeping away birds.
 With only a few bushes, you can use bird netting as the berries start to ripen.
 Some gardeners encase their whole blueberry growing area in a netted cage.
 If you have a large blueberry garden, you should consider using a bird deterrent that sends out a bird in distress call.
 It keeps birds out of the area.

 Diseases: There are some fungal diseases that can affect blueberries, including powdery mildew and leaf spot diseases.
 Your best defense is to plant resistant varieties.
 It also helps to give your plants plenty of space for good air circulation, plant in full sun, clean up any fallen debris and replace the mulch annually, so the spores cannot over-winter in the area.
 If you should experience problems, you may need to use a fungicide labeled for use on edible plants.